• Skip to primary navigation

 Shrimp cakes and cooked shrimp on a plate with lemons and aioli.

-These little bites of pure joy are surprisingly easy to make and unbelievably tender and juicy.
-The flavor is spot on … not too much and not too little.
-Juuust right.
+These little bites of pure joy are surprisingly easy to make, and every time I cook them I’m reminded of just how tender and juicy they are.
+The flavor is spot on — not too much, not too little — juuust right.

-If you have ten minutes to prep and about five minutes to cook then you can have these guys on the table in next to no time.
-This is the kind of recipe that looks fancy but can just as easily be considered an emergency recipe for when you (your family/ roommates) are starving and need dinner stat.
+If I have ten minutes to prep and five minutes to cook, I know I can have these on the table in no time.
+It’s the kind of recipe that looks fancy but also works as an emergency “we’re starving and need dinner stat” situation.

 A hand dipping a shrimp cake into lemon aioli sauce.